alexnesov/LLMs-and-Agents/Use Case/embeddings_legal_qa.md

 Without any context, a human also would be puzzled, especially if forced him to provide an answer (*i. e.* a signature date) and that no other date was present (not even an arbitrage can be made).
 We can't really blame the LLM.

-Here is the set of reponses we've got for every chunk:
+Here is the set of reponses we've got for every chunk (we also asked for the legal name and form):

 ![signature_date](https://raw.githubusercontent.com/alexnesov/LLMs-and-Agents/main/Use%20Case/Diagrams%20%26%20IMGs/sig_date.png)